 As from the 1st September 2013, all schools are unable to authorise any requests for absence relating to holidays in term time.
 This has been brought about by an amendment to the Education (Pupil Registration) (England) Regulations 2006 which has removed reference to holidays and the ten day period.

-These changes reinforce the government’s view that every minute of every school day is vital and that pupils should only be granted authorised absence by the school, in exceptional circumstances e.g. illness, exclusions, or due to other unavoidable causes.
+These changes reinforce the Government’s view that every minute of every school day is vital and that pupils should only be granted authorised absence by the school, in exceptional circumstances e.g. illness, exclusions, or due to exceptional circumstances.
 This view has recently been reinforced by Ofsted who in a recently published report on a Devon school reported, “Pupils clearly enjoy being at school.
 However, overall attendance is no better than average and this is in part due to some pupils being taken out of school for holidays during term time by their parents, in spite of the fact that the school has a clear and published policy that makes it clear that such absence is unauthorised.
 This absence has an impact on pupils’ achievement.
 As a result, the overall judgement for behaviour and safety is good rather than outstanding”.

-We hope you will support your child’s school by ensuring that your son/daughter obtains the maximum benefit from their time at school by attending punctually for the 190 days each year that the law requires, unless prevented from doing so by an unavoidable circumstances.
+We hope you will support the school by ensuring that your child obtains the maximum benefit from their time at school by attending punctually for the 190 days each year that the law requires, unless prevented from doing so by an unavoidable circumstances.

-Our Attendance Officer is Mrs Sue Thackway.
+Our Attendance Officer is Ms Terri Walker.
 She will answer any queries you have about attendance and offer help with attendance problems.
-It is vital that you contact her as soon as possible if you think your child is having attendance problems.
-Her contact details are Telephone 01392 204764 Ext 234 or you can contact her by email on firstname.lastname@example.org.
-We want to help.
-You will be sent a registration certificate with your child’s full report.
-This will show all attendance information, including percentage attendance.
+It is vital that you make contact as soon as possible if your child is having attendance problems.
+As a school we want to help and support.
+Please telephone 01392 204764, make contact via School Gateway APP or email Attendance@Spexe.org.